College of Rehabilitation Sciences (CoRS) researchers conduct research and scholarship that enhances the health and quality of life of Canadians.

 Prospective students should review the webpage description of faculty researchers' areas of research in order to identify a potential advisor.

-Prospective researchers must contact an individual researcher via email to determine potential fit and availability to advise.
+Prior to starting the application process, prospective researchers must contact an individual researcher via email to determine potential fit and availability to advise.
 Email information may include:

 - Area of research interest and background

 - Proposed timeframe for studying

 To qualify for admission to the Master of Science Rehabilitation Sciences program you must have: